Business Plan Competition

 Participations will be initially evaluated based on the ideas submitted.
 An important part of the evaluation process will also be the entrepreneurial skills of the participants, which will be evaluated during the presentations of their ideas that they will be required to deliver.
 The key features that will be evaluated are the innovation, the viability and growth potential of the proposed idea.
 In parallel participants will be judged based on their communication skills, their enthusiasm, their expertise in the sector of the proposed idea and the way they would spend the €4,000 award (in case they win).

 The John & Mary Pappajohn Business Plan Award competition has 4 phases:

-Phase1: All interested parties should submit their ideas (brief description up to 300 words) and fill out the application form by Wednesday, April 25.
-The successful candidates will be informed by the end of April.
+Phase1: All interested parties should submit their ideas (brief description up to 300 words) and fill out the application form by Wednesday, May 2.
+The successful candidates will be informed in early May.